jiechen100/tictactoe/README.md

 2. All steps of the machine lose are recorded.

-3. Any machine lose pattern will produce 3 other lose patterns by rotating 90 degree
+3. Any machine lose pattern will produce 3 other lose patterns by rotating 90 degree.

-4. Machine will not pick a position if the previous steps and this step match a lose pattern
+4. Machine will not pick a position if the previous steps and this step match a lose pattern.

 Spring Boot application